corya14/ctfwriteups/alexctf_cr2.md

 I learned about one-time pads (OTP) in my intro to cyber security class.
 However, the hint provided made it clear that the cipher was repeating the OTP.

 ## Approach 1
 My initial approach was to xor the cipher with itself at an offset.
 At the right offset, this would cancel out the key and provide two plaintexts xor'd with eachother.
-I began creating some python functions to aid with this strategy:
+I began creating some python functions to aid with this strategy.
 ```python
 def hex2bin(txt):
 	hextxt = ""